nhuallpa/aws-certificate-developer/README.md

     - After a scaling activity happens, you are in the cooldown period (default 300 seconds)
     - During the cooldown period, the ASG will not launch or terminate additional instances
     - Advice: Use a ready to use AMI to reduce configuration time.

+## 09 - Route 53

+- Define Records
+  - name
+  - Type
+    - A: map a hostname to IPv4
+    - AAAA: maps a hostname to IPv6
+    - CNAME: maps a hostname to another hostname
+    - NS: Name servers for the Hosted Zone
+  - Value
+  - Routing Policy
+  - TTL

+- Hosted Zones
+  - A container for records that define how to route traffic to a domain and its subdomains
+  - Public Hosted Zones and Private Hosted Zones
+  - Cost: $0,5 per month per hosted zone
+  - Cost new Domain: $12 dollar / year

+- Record examples
+  - record name: test.stephane.com
+  - Type: A
+  - Value: 11.22.33.44
+  - TTL: 300
+  - Routing policy: Simple

+- Utilities

+    sudo yum install -y bind-utils
+    nslookup test.stephane.com
+    dig test.stephane.com